-It is for these reasons that the Commission is undertaking its Distribution Market Model Review, and AEMO is conducting its Distributed Energy Resources project.
-While it is not clear what the outcome of these processes may be, the Commission considers there may be approaches for dealing with AEMO's visibility, predictability and control requirements that can be applied to small generators without imposing unreasonable economic or administrative burdens.
+It is for these reasons that the Commission undertook the Distribution Market Model Review, and AEMO is also examining issues associated with integrating distributed energy resources into the NEM.
+With further progression, the Commission considers these work-streams may develop approaches for dealing with AEMO's visibility,156 predictability and control requirements that can be applied to small generators without imposing unreasonable economic or administrative burdens.
 This would better inform the issue of where to draw the boundary between smaller market participants with a lower ability to bear substantial compliance obligations and costs, and the larger participants who operate as scheduled participants in central dispatch.